HumamHusamEldeenGithub/frosty-skater/README.md

 # Frosty Skater A-Frame Repo

-To run the project :
+To run the project , type in the project's CLI :
 ```
 npm i
 npm run dev